erincayaz/obsidian-colored-text/README.md

 ## Roadmap

-- Saving the condition of status bar to use it after reopening the app
+- [x] Saving the condition of status bar to use it after reopening the app
-- Selecting favorite colors in the settings and ability to select from those
+- [ ] Selecting favorite colors in the settings and ability to select from those
-- Saving recent colors selected to also make it easier to select the color input
+- [ ] Saving recent colors selected to also make it easier to select the color input
+- [ ] Latex/Mathjax Support will be added